Haseebullah9012/ConnectFour-Game/README.md

         The given Predefined Board Sizes are, (Small:6x6, Medium:8x8, Large:10x10, Default:7x7).

         - You can Enter your own Custom Size, by entering the _Total Rows and Columns_ of the Board.
-          The Range of Custom Row-Column can be 2x2 to 30x30.
+          The Custom Range of Row-Column can be 2x2 to 30x30.

       - Enter the **Game Difficulty** from the predefined Difficulties: _Easy, Intermediate, Hard, or even Custom_.
         The given Predefined Difficulties are to Occupy (Easy:3, Intermediate:5, Hard:6, Default:4) Consecutive Places.

         - You can Enter your own Custom Difficulty, by entering the _Total Konnect-Goal_ Number.
-          The Range of Custom Konnect Goal can be 2 to 30.
+          The Custom Range of Konnect Goal can be 2 to 30.

+      - Enter the Total Nummber of Players who wants to Play the Game.
+By Default, Its 2-Player.
+        The Custom Range of Players can be 2 to 4.

       - If you want, Customize the **Player Marks**.
         The Default Player's Symbols are 'X' and 'O'.